 The first fundamental challenge facing all writers, whether novice or professional, is the process of transforming your premise into a compelling, sustainable story.
 This intensive workshop focuses solely on the art of the story, with an emphasis on such fundamentals as character development, super-objective, rising conflict, scene work, and the all-important quest to find your story’s superstructure.
 Through a series of lectures, published examples, and in-class writing exercises, writers learn how to spot critical mistakes often made in the initial development of any narrative.
 This workshop is designed for writers with a specific story they feel passionate about telling.
 After the course, you have a greater understanding of what makes a story work, along with your own detailed superstructure outline to use in the development, completion, and revision of your story.

-This course uses remote instruction.
-As such, instructors use Zoom to offer live class meetings at the designated class meeting time.
-Students must be present at course meeting times as each student’s final grade may include scores for participation.
+This course is held via video teleconference.
+Instructors use Zoom to offer live class meetings at the designated class meeting time.
+Students must be present at the course meeting time as each student’s final grade may include scores for participation.

 Please inform your instructor if you will miss a class meeting.
 You are responsible for any class information you missed.
 We suggest you arrange with a fellow classmate to share their notes when feasible.

 Internet access required to retrieve course materials.